What to Wear to Cheltenham Racecourse.

-Dress for the weather, dress for warmth, layering is your secret style tip – and why not enjoy the occasion as an opportunity to dress up and have fun!
+Dress for the weather, dress for warmth, layering is your secret style tip when considering what to wear to Cheltenham Racecourse, as well as other courses! – And why not enjoy the occasion as an opportunity to dress up and have fun?
 Sartorial flair is associated with the major racecourses and after all, Cheltenham is the ‘Home of Jump Racing’.

 Karen Grace studied Personal Styling at the London College of Fashion and is Eclipse Magazine’s Fashion & Beauty Editor.

 You can read more of Karen’s fashion advice at: www.frumpytofunky.com

 For personal shopping and styling services you can reach her via frumpy to funky on [email protected]